farzanaa07/Project2/README.md

 **My web application**

 I have produced a web application that consists of 4 services that all function together, with service 1 being able to communicate with the 3 other services.
-This application will generate two random objects - one of which will be a food type (Eg burgers, pizza etc) and one that will
+This application will generate two random objects - one of which will be a generated number and one that will generate a colour and generate an object that is dependent on the results from the two random objects - this will be a prize.

 Service 1

 This acts as the core service that renders the HTML needed to interact with the application.
 It is responsible for communicating with the other 3 other services.
-This will be done in MVC C#.
+This will be done in MVC C# and will display the random objects as well as the dependent object.